zt-robinson/GreenBook/docs/Qualifying_Priority.md

 ### Sovereign Tournament

 - Previous champions (lifetime entry)
-- Winner of the American Open for any of the last five seasons
+- Previous 5 winners of the American Open
-- Winner of the Royal Open for any of the last five seasons
+- Previous 5 winners of the Royal Open
-- Winner of the AGA Championship for any of the last five seasons
+- Previous 5 winners of the AGA Championship
-- Winner of the Continental Championship for any of the last three seasons + current season
+- Previous 4 winners of the Continental Championship
 - The first 12 players, including ties, in the previous year’s Sovereign Tournament
 - The first four players, including ties, in the previous year’s American Open
 - The first four players, including ties, in the previous year’s Royal Open